-The highest-paying skill in this position seems to be Emergency Room; individuals who report it as part of the repertoire have a median income of around $45.00 per hour.
-Medicine / Surgery also popped up often in the survey as an important skill; close to an eighth of employees surveyed report using it at work.
-Many workers usually know Operating Room / OR, Electronic Medical Records, and Cardiology as well.
+When it comes to skills, Critical Care seems to bolster pay the most; employees who claim proficiency also enjoy a median income of approximately $45.00 per hour.
+Medicine / Surgery also popped up often in the survey as an important skill; nearly one in seven of employees surveyed report using it at work.
+Employees also tend to round out their skills sets with Operating Room / OR, Acute Care, and Electronic Medical Records.

 Benefits and Perks